softwareTestingResearch/pytest-ranking/README.rst

 Contributing
 ============

 Contributions are very welcome.
-Tests can be run with `tox`_, please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with `tox`_.
+.. , please ensure the coverage at least stays the same before you submit a pull request.

 License
 =======